anonhostpi/Auto-GPT-Wiki/Team-Guides.md

 You must keep this top of mind at all times.

+## What are we building

+An autonomous agent(s) capable of accomplishing tasks on its own.

+## Who are we building this for

+The average joe who wants to improve their life's lot.

 # Project Management

 We use our GH project boards to manage most of the projects.
 We also use Discord for communication and various drawing tools for collaboration.